 Even worse, stories were not linkable because they appeared only in the app.
 This made it hard for readers to share news, stifling organic growth.
 Finally, issues of The Daily frequently clocked in at outrageously large file sizes.
 They could hit 1GB, taking 10 to 15 minutes to download for many users.

 Ultimately, the experiment didn’t make it to the end of 2012.
 On December 3, News Corp announced that the world’s first iPad newspaper would cease operations as part of a reorganization of company assets.
 According to Murdoch, The Daily “could not find a large enough audience quickly enough to convince us the business model was sustainable in the long-term.”

 The news biz continues to struggle in the years since The Daily’s demise.
-The iPad did not prove to be the magic cure-all the traditional media hoped for.
+The iPad did not prove to be the magic cure-all that traditional media hoped for.
 While The Daily serves as a prominent example of this disappointment, other magazine apps also failed to thrive.

-Apple launched its Apple News aggregation app with iOS 9 in 2015.
+Apple launched its own Apple News aggregation app with iOS 9 in 2015.
 However, despite minor successes, it largely remains a disappointment as well.

 Apple News+, the $9.99-per-month subscription service that launched in March 2019, hasn’t yet turned Apple into a publishing giant, either.
 That service bundles content from multiple publishers into Apple’s distraction-free news app.